entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 # Character List: 1-689 from Zhu Y. *et al*.
 (2022), 690-693 from Cui *et al*. (in review)

 > Character 34 of Zhu Y. *et al*.
 (2022), [macromeric vs. micromeric scales], also Character 496 of King *et al*.
 (2017) and Character 485 of Castiello (2018), is deleted because of vague definition of the character.
 Character 450 of Zhu Y. *et al*.
 (2022) is deleted due to the overlooked repetition with their Character 448.
+Character 263 of Zhu Y. *et al*.
+(2022) is separated into two characters, Character 262 and Character 694.

 ## Skeletal tissues